Mirko Dolcini

 Mirko Dolcini (born 13 November 1973) is a Sammarinese politician, the head of the political party Domani Motus Liberi and one of the Captains Regent with Alessandro Cardelli.
-Their joint terms was from 1 October 2020 until 1 April 2021.
+Their joint term was from 1 October 2020 until 1 April 2021.

 Life

-After graduating in law at the University of Urbino, he obtained the Master in "Specialization in San Marino Law".
+After graduating in law at the University of Urbino, he obtained a Master's in "Specialization in San Marino Law".
 Since 2003 he has run his own studio.
-He was President of O.S.L.A, also holding the roles of Vice President and Chief Editor of the association's newspaper.
+He was President of O.S.L.A., also holding the roles of Vice President and Chief Editor of the association's newspaper.
 He joined the Domani Motus Liberi and has served as a member of the Grand and General Council from the last elections since 2019.

 Dolcini is the father of a child with his wife Monica and he has a twin brother.